Bhaavya22/Slack_bot/README.md

 # Project 2: Slack File Uploader

 - This Go application uploads files to a specified Slack channel.
+- This project showcases a Golang program that utilizes the Slack Go library to upload files to a specified Slack channel.
+The code allows you to set your Slack bot token and channel ID as environment variables.
+You can then upload files to the specified channel using the Slack API.

 ## Setup
 ### 1)Install dependencies: